sal55/langs/pcl/readme.md

 ### Used as C Compiler Backend

-I started modifying my C compiler to generate PCL, however I stopped because at the moment it's not worthwhile.
-(It needs a new front-end first!)
+I started modifying my C compiler to generate PCL, however I stopped because at the moment it's not so useful and needs other work anyway.

-It would probably work (the current backend generates terrible code), but PCL would need some tweaks:
+But PCL would need some tweaks:

 * C mostly still uses a 32-bit int, so most ops are 32-bits.
 Currently most PCL ops (add, etc) are 64 bits, so special support is needed to provide 32 bit ones.
 * Some support for doing setjmp/longjmp is needed in PCL
 * I thought I'd need special handling for Switch, as that feature is so chaotic in C, but it might be OK
-* C compiles a module at a time, so extra support is needed for multiple modules, which have to be submitted all at the same time.
-(Probably, there are devious ways to get around this, by pretending each module is a whole program with imports and exports, generating multiple ASM files from multiple PCL, and using my AA assembler linker.
-But clearly that's a lot of work)
+* C compiles a module at a time, so extra support is needed for multiple modules, which also have to be submitted all at the same time.
+(Probably, there are devious ways to get around this, but it's something to get back to.)

 ### Improvement in my M Systems Compiler

 A version of PCL was already part of my recent compilers, but tightly integrated.
 Working on this separate version showed how much of a mess it was, and it is now considerably tidied up.
 The discipline of deciding what belongs this side of PCL or the other side was useful too.

 However, because I really need the PCL components to be part of the compiler for efficiency, it has put considerable pressure on M's module system.
 So my next project is to overhaul that.

 ### The Runtime Library

-For M, this is split into functions called explicitly, and those support functions called implicitly.
-But where do they belong?
-How do they fit in with PCL?

-Most such functions are compiled as normal, with the rest of an application, into PCL.
-Some functionality however, was moved to PCL, examples:
+This is M's runtime which is a few thousand lines, with many providing language support and called behind the scenes.
+The question with some of those was, do they stay this side of PCL, or move to the other side?
+That is, get implemented as special PCL instructions.

+Some more moved to PCL, for example:

 * 128-bit arithmetic
 * Integer ** (power) operators
 * Function reflection

-These become the headache of PCL (they are variously implemented as special RTS functions, or as x64 code; depends on target).
+These then become the headache of PCL.
+(Where they are variously implemented as inline x64 code, or generated x64 functions, or special RTS functions which are added to the main user program by PC.
+But it depends on target too.)

 ### Purity of PCL